GeloBisq/Projects/ai-assisted-projects/README.md

-# AI-Assisted Projects
+# 🤖 AI-Assisted Projects (Google AI Studio) - Google AI Studio

-Projects created with the support of AI tools such as Google AI Studio for brainstorming, prototyping, and iterative development.
-These projects showcase my ability to effectively leverage AI as a productivity tool while maintaining strong programming fundamentals and independent problem-solving skills.
+Projects created with support from Google AI Studio for prototyping, experimentation, and rapid iteration.
+These demonstrate my ability to effectively leverage AI tools while maintaining strong foundational programming skills.

 ## What These Projects Demonstrate
 - Prompt engineering and refinement